trip5/esphome-docs/guides/beginners_guide_adding_devices.rst

 .. note::

     Please note in the above example, I have included comments with the ``#`` character.
-Comments can be added as their own lines at the end of lines.
+Comments can be added as their own lines or at the end of lines.
-    Anything in the line following the ``#`` are ignored.
-In more complicated YAML files, comments can be used to explain what a particular section of code is doing.
+    Anything in the line after the ``#`` are ignored.
+Often, comments can be used to explain what a particular section of code is doing.

 .. warning::